 What is the risk to the NAU community?

 The virus continues to spread and the risk may change.
 It’s important for all of us to take proactive steps to protect ourselves and others from exposure to COVID-19.
 There is confirmed community spread in Coconino County.
 For updated numbers, visit Coconino County’s website.
+More information on NAU’s ZIP code data can be found online.

 How does Gov. Ducey’s stay-at-home order affect NAU?